SimDeveloper-cripto/lasd_libraries_v2/README.md

 Todo:

-- Complete Graph API description
+- Work on a more organized test suite
 - For now, the library does not Init() the Graph before applying the A* Search
-- Work on a more organized test suite

 ## Requirements